Skip to Content

 Partner

-Andrew is a litigator at heart whose practice focuses on representing broker/dealers, Registered Investment Advisors (“RIAs”), financial planners, Certified Financial Planners®, CFPs®, financial advisors and other financial institutions and professionals in litigation, arbitration, defense of regulatory enforcement actions, general regulatory and compliance matters, broker and advisor transition matters, guiding and counseling advisors and brokers going independent through all stages of the process, and buy/sell transactions (whether larger or smaller transactions).
+Andrew is a seasoned litigator with a specialized focus on representing broker-dealers, Registered Investment Advisors (RIAs), financial planners, Certified Financial Planners® (CFPs®), financial advisors, and other financial institutions and professionals.
+His expertise spans litigation, arbitration, defense against regulatory enforcement actions, and general regulatory and compliance matters.
+Andrew excels in managing broker and advisor transition matters, offering strategic guidance and counsel to advisors and brokers transitioning to independence through all stages of the process, as well as overseeing buy/sell transactions of varying sizes.
+He frequently advises financial professionals on transitioning their practices and resolving solicitation and non-compete issues.

-Andrew handles a wide variety of both securities regulatory as well as litigation matters and has represented broker-dealers, investment advisers, registered representatives and others in connection with private and public investigations and enforcement proceedings brought by the SEC, FINRA and other self-regulatory organizations, as well as state regulators.
-Andrew’s experience also includes civil litigation matters and arbitration proceedings relating to securities issues.
-Andrew’s securities litigation defense practice on behalf of financial institutions, broker/dealer organizations, RIAs and related employees and associated persons involves:
+Andrew's extensive experience includes handling a broad spectrum of securities regulatory and litigation matters.
+He has represented broker-dealers, investment advisers, registered representatives, and others in private and public investigations and enforcement proceedings initiated by the SEC, FINRA, and other self-regulatory organizations, as well as state regulators.
+His securities litigation defense practice encompasses:

-• FINRA customer arbitration claims involving unauthorized trading, sales practice violations, suitability allegations and churning;
+• FINRA customer arbitration claims related to unauthorized trading, sales practice violations, and suitability allegations;

-• Securities and shareholder litigation in several jurisdictions throughout the country;
+• Securities and shareholder litigation across various jurisdictions nationwide;

-• FINRA employment matters regarding wrongful termination, Form U4/U5 expungement, wrongful termination and defamation; and
+• FINRA employment matters concerning wrongful termination, Form U4/U5 expungement, and defamation;

-Andrew’s securities enforcement defense practice on behalf of broker/dealer organizations, RIAs and other financial advisor groups includes:
+Andrew's securities enforcement defense practice for broker-dealer organizations, RIAs, and other financial advisor groups includes:

 • SEC Investigations;